langchain-ai/langchain/docs/modules/agents/how_to_guides.rst

 `Asynchronous <./examples/async_agent.html>`_: Covering asynchronous functionality.

-The next set of examples are all end-to-end agents for specific applications.
+The next set of examples are all end-to-end example of different agent types.
 In all examples there is an Agent with a particular set of tools.

 - Tools: A tool can be anything that takes in a string and returns a string.
 This means that you can use both the primitives AND the chains found in `this <../chains.html>`_ documentation.
 LangChain also provides a list of easily loadable tools.
 For detailed information on those, please see `this documentation <./tools.html>`_